kyfxbl/wechat-toolkit/README.md

 wechat-toolkit
 ==============

-toolkit for integrate with wechat in node
+toolkit for integrate with wechat in node, this module should work with express